Skip to main content

 pointeroverFired when a pointer device is moved onto the display object.

-pointertapFired when a pointer device is tapped twice on the display object.
+pointertapFired when a pointer device is tapped on the display object.

 pointerupFired when a pointer device button is released over the display object.